 The land Ridges Sanctuary occupies almost became a trailer park.
 Now, it's habitat for more species of plants than any other place in Wisconsin.

-In 2014, Duluth made us proud by beating out 63 other U.S. towns in Outside magazine's best outdoors town tournament.
+In 2014, Duluth made the region proud by beating out 63 other U.S. towns in Outside magazine's best outdoors town tournament.

 But other towns are almost as deserving.
 Here are 10 great outdoor towns in the western Great Lakes.